shanefully-done/kilocode-rules/README.md

 # kilocode-rules

 Opinionated configuration for [Kilo Code](https://kilocode.ai/) — a local AI coding agent in VS Code.
-This repo contains system prompts, rules, and custom mode setups that shape how Kilo Code interacts with your codebase.
+This repo contains system prompts and rule files that shape how Kilo Code interacts with your codebase.

 ---